handbox/shellper/README.rst

 **Functionality**

-For now added basic functionality:
+For now we added basic functionality:
     * Integration with Google Calendar
     * Adding tasks
     * Deleting tasks